 Gregory was successful in the classroom as well, earning Academic All-Big 12 honors along with ESPN The Magazine/CoSIDA Academic All-Region accolades.
 She received her degree from Texas A&M in recreation, park and tourism sciences with a minor in business administration in 2006.

-Gregory has one child, Luke, who is three-years-old.
+Gregory has one child, Luke, who is four-years-old.

 THE GREGORY FILE